 A few years ago, the people of Taxco, Guerrero, Mexico proclaimed December 7th as the day to honor the beautiful flower that today many people associate with Christmas, and that is known in the United States as poinsettia.

-Along with tamales, buñuelos, and champurrado for many of us bringing the beauty of the elegant Flor de Noche Buena into our home signals the beginning of the holiday season.
+Along with tamales, buñuelos, and champurrado for many of us bringing the beauty of the elegant Flor de Noche Buena, or Poinsettia as it is known in the U.S., into our home signals the beginning of the holiday season.
 What many people don’t know is its origins and meaning.

-The red flame-like cuetlaxochitl (Nahuatl) blooms during the winter solstice and signals the start of a new cycle of life.
+The red flame-like cuetlaxóchitl (Nahuatl; pronounced kwet-la-sho-shel) blooms during the winter solstice and signals the start of a new cycle of life.
 Its name translates into "mortal flower that perishes and withers like all that is pure."

-Dr. Joel Roberts Poinsett (first U.S. ambassador to Mexico, 1825-1829) saw the cuetlaxochitl for the first time when he paid a visit to a church in Taxco and noticed that the Franciscan monks had decorated the nativity scene with beautiful and exotic red flowers.
-Dr. Poinsett later brought the cueitlaxochitl to the United States and raised it in his greenhouses in Charleston, South Carolina.
-It was (re) named poinsettia in his honor in 1836, in the U.S. Since then it started being known as the Flower of Christmas Eve, La Flor de Noche Buena.
+While in Mexico, Dr. Poinsett saw the cuetlaxóchitl for the first time when he paid a visit to a church in Taxco and noticed that the Franciscan monks had decorated the nativity scene with beautiful and exotic red flowers.
+Dr. Poinsett later brought the cuetlaxóchitl to the United States and raised it in his greenhouses in Charleston, South Carolina.
+It was named poinsettia in his honor in 1836.
+From then on, it started being known as the Flower of Christmas Eve, La Flor de Noche Buena.
 But, it has a much earlier history.

-May the beautiful cuetlaxochitl bring light, healing, and peace to your heart and to your home this holiday season.
+However you celebrate the holidays, may the virtues of our venerable cuetlaxóchitl bring light, healing, and peace to your heart and your home.

-Artist Credit: Jose Gonzalez (image on left), http://www.josegagonzalez.com/
+Artist Credit: Jose Gonzalez (image on the left), http://www.josegagonzalez.com/